-Treatment for ductal carcinoma in situ (DCIS) usually involves surgery with or without radiation therapy.
-After surgery and radiation therapy, some women may take tamoxifen.
+Treatment for DCIS (ductal carcinoma in situ) usually involves surgery with or without radiation therapy.
+After surgery and radiation therapy, some women may take hormone therapy.

-The first step in treating DCIS is surgery to remove the abnormal tissue in the breast.
+Surgery is the first step in treating DCIS.
+It removes the abnormal tissue in the breast.
 Depending on how far the DCIS has spread within the milk ducts, surgery can be either mastectomy or lumpectomy.

-If DCIS has spread throughout the ducts, affecting a large part of the breast, you will need a total (simple) mastectomy.
-In a total mastectomy, the surgeon removes the entire breast but no other tissue or lymph nodes.
+If DCIS has spread throughout the ducts, affecting a large part of the breast, a total (simple) mastectomy will be done.
+In a total mastectomy, the surgeon removes the entire breast, but no other tissue or lymph nodes.

 If there is little spread of DCIS within the ducts, a choice can be made between mastectomy and lumpectomy.
 With lumpectomy, the surgeon removes only the abnormal tissue, but the rest of the breast is left intact.
-In most cases, it does not include the removal of any lymph nodes.
+Lymph nodes are not usually removed.

-Overall survival is the same for women who have mastectomy versus lumpectomy (with or without radiation therapy) .
+Overall survival is the same for women with DCIS who have mastectomy and those who have lumpectomy (with or without radiation therapy) .

-In the U.S., most women with DCIS choose treatment with lumpectomy followed by radiation therapy [1,3].
+In the U.S., most women with DCIS choose lumpectomy followed by radiation therapy .